 Convenience is the name of the game for the LoanBuilder program.

-While not technically a no doc business loan option, LoanBuilder boasts pre-approvals in just five minutes.
-This short-term loan has convenient automatic daily repayment transfers pulled from your business checking account.
+While not technically a no doc business loan option, LoanBuilder boasts pre-approvals in just five to 10 minutes.
+This short-term loan has convenient automatic weekly repayment transfers pulled from your business checking account.

-Again, these aren’t true no doc business loans, but you don’t need extensive documentation to apply for their funding.
+OnDeck offers loans of $5,000 to $250,000 with terms of up to 24 months.
+Again, these aren’t true no doc small business loans, but you don’t need extensive documentation to apply for their funding.
 You’ll only need three months of business bank statements, a driver’s license, and a voided business check.

-Another great short-term line of credit lender is BlueVine.
-With BlueVine, you can secure a line of credit up to $250,000 on a term of six or 12 months with interest rates ranging between 4.8% and 51%.
+With BlueVine, you can secure a line of credit up to $250,000 on a term of six or 12 months with interest rates starting as low as 6.2%.

-While BlueVine isn’t a no doc business lender, you’ll only need a few documents to apply:
+While BlueVine isn’t quite a no doc business lender, you’ll only need a few documents to apply:

-Other qualifications include at least $100,000 in annual revenue, a personal credit score over 600, and at least six months time in business.
+Other qualifications include at least $40,000 in monthly revenue, a personal credit score of 625+, and at least 24 months in business.

 Invoice financing essentially gives you an advance on your outstanding invoices, freeing up your cash flow.
 Invoice financing companies advance you a lump sum amount that’s typically a large percentage of the value of the outstanding invoice in question—around 85%.